With a vinyl deck surface, your deck maintenance is virtually non-existent.

-G: One-third (1/3) cup powered household detergent, four (4) cups household liquid bleach, two-thirds (2/3) cup Trisodium Phosphate, Twelve (12) cups; OR Clorox Outdoor bleach at One (1) part bleach to Six (6) parts water.
+G: One-third (1/3) cup powered household detergent, four (4) cups household liquid bleach, two-thirds (2/3) cup Trisodium Phosphate, Twelve (12) cups water; OR Clorox Outdoor bleach at One (1) part bleach to Six (6) parts water.
 Use rubber gloves with these options.
 Rinse well.

 H. Citrus based engine cleaner, water rinse/dry.